RZRuiZhang/RZRuiZhang.github.io/index.md

 #### Biography：

-I am Rui Zhang, Postgraduate Student in Mathematical and Computational Finance in University of Oxford.
-I have received a Bachelor’s degree with Honors in Mathematics from Cuiying Honors College, Lanzhou University
+I am a master Student in Biostatistics at University of Fudan, advised by Guoyou Qin.
+Previously, I completed my Bachelor’s degree with Honors in the Cuiying Honors College of Mathematics at Lanzhou University.